 How to Become Certified for ACA Marketplace Sales with Federally Facilitated Marketplace (FFM) Training

 Medicare agents may be familiar with the similar annual AHIP training and product certifications.
-We’ll discuss how these differ and what exactly what you need to know to complete FFM training, and thankfully — it’s easier than you may think (and FREE)!
+We’ll discuss how these differ and what exactly what you need to know to complete FFM training.
+Thankfully — it’s easier than you may think (and FREE)!

 Find the Federally Facilitated Marketplace (FFM)/Request for MLMS Training Access option under the Choose Your Application drop-down menu, then follow the instructions as they’re prompted until you receive a confirmation email ensuring your account was created successfully.